I Tried Microneedling, a.k.a. Kim K’s Insane ‘Vampire Facial’

 I mentioned to Dr. Shah that I was nervous about the pain with an awkward laugh several times, like the chill person that I am, and she told me that one client of hers had had 20 minutes of numbing instead for the recommended 45, and was totally fine.
 She also added that since I don’t have any deep wrinkles or acne scarring (I take care of my shit, guys), she’d have a pretty light touch and wouldn’t be “going too deep” with the needles.

 I really hadn’t realized how microneedling works before I was in the chair getting ready to have it done, so Dr. Shah explained the whole thing to me.
 Basically, she said the needles going in and out and in and out create “columns of injury,” which is poetic, terrifying, and possibly your emo ex-boyfriend’s old AOL screenname.
 When your skin starts recovering from these “columns of injury,” that’s when the new collagen is created and you start to look younger.
-This would help me to look younger and more refreshed, and could even minimized my pore size.
+This would help me to look younger and more refreshed, and could even minimize my pore size.

 What I liked best about this part was that Dr. Shah didn’t seem like she was lying or sugarcoating anything when it comes to pain.
 We’ve all had doctors and dentists who tell you you’re going to “feel a little pressure,” then proceed to hack away at you like a worm in science class, which has eroded a lot of my trust in medical professionals.
 But Dr. Shah seemed trustworthy and she was.